-Commonwealth’s Policy on Fisheries Bycatch ensures that direct and indirect impacts of fishing on marine systems are considered and managed accordingly.
+Commonwealth’s Policy on Fisheries Bycatch (Bycatch Policy) ensures that direct and indirect impacts of fishing on marine systems are considered and managed accordingly.
 This is done through mechanisms that reduce bycatch, improve mitigation measures for protected species and generally minimise impacts of fishing on the marine environment.
 Australia pursues bycatch management options that are practical, cost effective to apply and support environmental and fisheries legislative requirements.

 If you have difficulty accessing these files, please visit